powsybl/powsybl.github.io/pages/documentation/simulation/sensitivity/openlf.md

 ### Contingency management

-Contrary to DC model, see above, computations of sensitivities in case of contingencies are performed in the AC model by restarting the sequence of computations on the post-contingency network.
+Contrary to [DC sensitivity analysis](#contingency-management), computations of sensitivities in case of contingencies are performed by restarting the sequence of computations based on the equation system of the post-contingency network and not more on the equation system of the pre-contingency network.

 ## Configuration